-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

 If a child is observed to have behaviours which suggests that they may be experiencing a mental health problem or be at risk of developing one, record this on CPOMs and the safeguarding team will organise appropriate support and intervention.
 At Charlestown Community Primary School, we have a range of strategies which can be personalised in order to promote a child's positive health, wellbeing and resilience including but not limited to: